Nourish Your Body and Soul

 What to Bring

-You will enjoy your trip much more if you have all the right gear.
 Your equipment needs will vary based on the project and different climates.
 Pay attention to any special instructions from your host and crew leader for your specific project.
-Each volunteer must bring the following gear in addition to all personal items.
+Each volunteer should bring the following gear in addition to all personal items.
 Tools, camp cook gear, and First-Aid equipment will be provided by the host.

 Required Equipment for each Volunteer Vacation: